Nahuelluca20/baiterless-summary-news/readme.md

 - Add error handling and input validation
 - Implement caching to avoid repeated processing of the same URLs
 - Expand documentation with setup instructions and examples
+- Enhance the user interface with more options and visualizations

 ## License